-External extracurricular placements are voluntary and are not part of the curriculum or the academic record, although they are included in the Diploma Supplement.
+External extracurricular placements are voluntary and are not part of the curriculum or the academic record, although they are included in the European Diploma Supplement.

 All placements must be remunerated.
 The School sets a minimum rate of 6 euros per hour.
-Exceptions to this rule may be accepted if the placement is academically relevant to the student.
-In this case, regardless of whether it is a curricular or extracurricular placement a reasoned request must be submitted to the academic management unit for review.
+Exceptions to this rule may be accepted if it is considered that the placement may be academically relevant to the student.
+In this case, regardless of whether it is a curricular or extracurricular placement a reasoned request must be submitted to Academic Management at the School for review.